Israel to test-fire new missile system after Iron Dome failure

 The resistance fighters incessantly fired rockets and missiles into the occupied lands during the eight-day Israeli war on Gaza, killing at least five Israelis, in retaliation for the fatal attacks on the besieged Palestinian territory.

-Posted by Veterans Today on Nov 24 2012, With 0 Reads, Filed under Editor, Military.
+Posted by GPD on November 24, 2012, With 1103 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.